dphiffer/documentation/en/index.md

 # English documentation

-**wallabag** is a read-it-later application: it saves a web page by keeping content only.
+**Wallabag** is a read-it-later application: it saves a web page by keeping content only.
 Elements like navigation or ads are deleted.

 ## Features

-* content of the web page is saved: text and pictures ([only if enabled](Administrator/Hidden_options.md)).
+* Saving of web page contents including text and pictures ([if enabled](Administrator/Hidden_options.md)).
-* the web application is responsive
+* Responsive web application
-* you can export articles into eBook (ePub, mobi, pdf).
+* Exporting of articles into eBook formats (ePub, mobi, pdf).
-* you can read your articles offline thanks to smartphones applications
+* Reading of articles offline using smartphone applications
-* you can easily save a new link thanks to browser addons
+* Easily save new links with browser addons
-* many templates are available to change your wallabag as you wish
+* Templates to change Wallabag as you see fit.

-* and many others great features!
+And many other great features!

-This user documentation is here to learn to you what you can do with wallabag.
+This user documentation is here to help you get started with Wallabag.